 Well for starters, once the code is in your site you won’t need to spend time and money on developers to install new code each time you want to track something.
 Google Tag manager ensures the integrity of your data and allows you to see it being triggered in real-time via Analytics.
 This means that you are able to achieve instant gratification from your tracking – which you have to admit is pretty special.

-Some of the tags available via Google Tag Manager include:
+Some of the digital marketing tags available via Google Tag Manager include:

 - Form submit listeners